16BitS3G4l/FlyingBackToPE/README.md

 # Parsing PE executables (PE32, PE32+) in C

 ## Goal
-To learn more about PE files.
+To learn more about PE files by building a PE32/PE32+ compatible parser - done.

 ## Structure of a PE File